AdobeDocs/experience-manager-htl.en/help/aem-extensions.md

 ---
 title: AEM Extensions
-description: AEM offers a number of extensions specific to AEM for your convenience as a developer.
+description: AEM offers extensions of HTL specific to AEM for your convenience as a developer.
 ---

 # AEM Extensions {#aem-extensions}

-AEM offers a number of extensions specific to AEM for your convenience as a developer.
+AEM offers extensions of HTL specific to AEM for your convenience as a developer.